dashpradeep99/docker-complete-tutorial/12-ducp.md

-# Lab C: Docker Universal Control Plane
+# Lab 12: Docker Universal Control Plane

 ##NOTE
 This lab is for participants of the Docker Universal Control Plane beta program.
 It will not work unless you have access to the UCP binaries.